mittelmg/AppSecAssignment2.1/GiftcardSite/Part 1/bugs.md

 ### Remediation:
 On line 61 of extras.py the input is placed into shlex.quote(card_path_name).
 This sanitizes the input and turns it into a string that cannot be treated as a command.
 I then place the sanitized output into my system call on line 63.
 The command injection is no longer possible.

+# Regression Testing
+I confiugred a yaml file and workflows folder to create the test environment, a requirements.txt file to set up the environemnt, and a test case but I simply couldn't figure out how to work this.
+I put a lot of work into this, but I simply don't know whats wrong.
+Hopefully the work I've done can get me some partial credit.